jharner/rspark-docker/README.md

 When finished, quit the current R session (red button).
 Then return to your local terminal and type: Control-C to stop the containers, which will return the prompt.

-To start the containers again, assuming you are in your home directory, execute the following commands:
+To start the containers again, assuming you are in the `rspark-docker` directory, execute the following commands:
 ```
 ./start.sh
 ```
-if you are in the `rspark-docker` directory.
 Then login to RStudio as before.

 ### Updating your local `rspark-docker` repo.